-The intriguing and appealing factor with methanation is that the chemistry is very well known (over 100 years) and has been undertaken in refineries for many, many years based on fossil fuel refining and conversion, but
+The chemistry of methanation is well known (over 100 years) - been undertaken in refineries for many, many years based on fossil fuel refining and conversion, but

-- Process integration with renewable power and air borne carbon dioxide is more embryonic and is an engineering challenge not one of basic chemistry it is a process (chemical) engineering challenge and Australia is really well placed to develop this technology we have good skills in this regard - And while the hydrogen production chemistry requires continuous energy input (endothermic) the methanation process produces heat once it commences (exothermic) It is not well appreciated that "electrolysis" uses less electricity if heat can be added to the process (and pressure in the reactors). - This makes them complementary processes (thermally) and ripe for process integration to achieve high conversion efficiencies within one reactor or process plant (not as most would think in terms of producing hydrogen first and then methane) and to cause in the reactor High Temperature Steam Electrolysis [HTSE] 85% maybe attainable - The process also calls for the extraction of carbon dioxide from the atmosphere, and again there are well know methods for doing this (stripping carbon dioxide from other gases including air), but these have not be advanced in terms of their engineering as their has been little demand for this particular use of the processes. - The Europeans are advancing renewable methane technology as a priority
+- Process integration with renewable power and air borne carbon dioxide is more embryonic - and is an engineering challenge not one of basic chemistry - it is a process (chemical) engineering challenge and Australia is really well placed - Hydrogen production requires continuous energy input (endothermic) the methanation process produces heat once it commences (exothermic) - It is not well appreciated that "electrolysis" uses less electricity if heat can be added to the process (and pressure in the reactors) e.g. High Temperature Steam Electrolysis.
+My "one reactor" theory. - Extraction of carbon dioxide from the atmosphere, again there are well know methods for doing this, but these have not be advanced in terms of their engineering as their has been little demand for this particular use of the processes. - The Europeans have been advancing renewable methane technology as a priority - the race is on...slowly